jax-ml/jax/docs/201/shard-map.md

 `jit`-based computation.

-The parallelization idea is that we'll keep the data/activations sharded over its feature axis (rather than its batch axis), and we'll similarly shard weight matrices over their input-feature axis (and biases over their feature axis).
+The parallelization idea is that we'll keep the data/activations sharded over their feature axis (rather than their batch axis), and we'll similarly shard weight matrices over their input-feature axis (and biases over their feature axis).
 Then to perform the parallel matrix multiplication, we'll perform local matrix multiplications followed by a `psum_scatter` to sum the local results and